minirust/minirust/spec/mem/tree_borrows/state_machine.md

-# State Machine For the Tree Borrows
+# State Machine for Tree Borrows

-The core of the Tree Borrows is a state machine.
-We track a state machine for each node on the tree.
-We call the state as *Permission*.
+The core of Tree Borrows is a state machine for each node and each location.
+We call the state a *Permission*.

 ```rust
 pub enum Permission {